Do you know someone whose feet are always cold? Maybe it’s you? Whip up one of these free crochet sock patterns to stay cozy!

 There’s a little something for everyone in this free crochet sock pattern round-up.
 You’ll find a lot of easy crochet sock patterns and a handful of more advanced ones if you’re looking for a challenge.
 I put a lot of time and thought into these little round-ups so I hope you enjoy them!

-Try your hand at modern sock making with this darling crew length pattern.
-This free crochet sock pattern starts from the toe and works its way up.
+Try your hand at modern sock-making with this darling crew-length pattern.
+This free crochet sock pattern starts from the toe and goes up.
 The heel is constructed in short rows.
-(Don’t worry if this technique is unfamiliar to you – there is a full picture tutorial!).
+(Don’t worry if this technique is unfamiliar to you - there is a full-picture tutorial!).
 You’ll be using the linked double crochet stitch for these beauties.

 Designer: Heart Hook Home